 Read about Avishan Bodjnoud

-Chief, Information Management Unit, Office of the Director for Coordination and Shared Services, Department of Political and Peacebuilding Affairs-Department of Peacekeeping Operations
+Chief, Information Management Unit, Office of the Director for Coordination and Shared Services, Department of Political and Peacebuilding Affairs-Department of Peace Operations

 What brought you to a career in technology at the United Nations?